-Clinical laboratory of Noor Hospital along with other hospital's subspecialty wards is equipped with the latest equipment and laboratory technology.
-In addition to providing all laboratory services specific for eye diseases, it can admit and serve patients who need any test in other specialty and subspecialty fields.
+Clinical laboratory of Noor Eye Hospital along with other super speciality wards of the hospital is equipped with the latest equipment and laboratory technology.
+In addition to providing all laboratory services specific for eye diseases, it can admit and serve patients who need any test in other specialty and super speciality fields.
 The list of all tests is available here.

 The benefit from rapid automated systems in this laboratory has provided the possibility of answering all patients' routine tests in no later than one hour from sampling time.

 Admission hours for outpatients are from 7 am to 7 pm.
 Syringes are not used for sampling, instead, automatic sampling system (vacutainer) is used, which guarantees reduced pain and reduced tissue damage, and is convenient, fast and accurate.